chrisjz/sm64vr/README.md

 ### Miscellaneous

+* Movement by leaning with DK2 on in different directions, move head upwards to jump.
+Have this as an toggled option.
 * Convert Sixense GUI dialogs into 3D.
 * Play game without Rift with normal camera if Rift isn't detected.
 * Shadows for signs, trees.